bouzuya/hubot-planet-of-the-apes/README.md

 ## Example

     bouzuya> hubot where am i
-      hubot> You are in the earth.
+      hubot> You are on the earth.

 ## Configuration